nlorjuelas/tls/2014tls/README.md

     scp redirect.html tls@uts.cc.utexas.edu:public_html/2014tls/index.html

+## Debriefing

+I wrote up some general retrospective pointers about running the conference on the [advice](advice.md) page.

 ## Github Pages

 As we incrementally migrate the old sites to version control in this repository, they will also be served as Github Pages.